 Chandru joined Kaar during 2013.
-From then till today, Chandru has always been ever cheerful, ever optimistic creating an oozing enthusiasm percolating from him to his team.
-Whatever be the circumstance, crisis, or hurdle, the only response he gives for 'How are you?' is "Top of the world" with a broad smile and cheer.
+From then till today, he has always been ever cheerful, ever optimistic creating an oozing enthusiasm percolating from him to his team.
 Chandru's spirit is so contagious that after an interaction everyone goes back with a dose of invincibility.
-His equanimity, patience, objectivity, cheer and meticulous approach makes every hurdle vanish as if it's a trivia.
 High intelligence, High Humility and the highest of the work-ethic is what differentiates him.

-Kaar Tech is proud to have him as it's CFO who remains as a friend, philosopher and guide for the extreme fun loving leadership team, that he brings in to the table.
-He is currently heading the Corporate Finance including fund raising, Strategic Financial Planning, Business Planning, Budgeting, Accounting including compliance of Indian GAAP, US GAAP and IFRS, Audit, MIS, Revenue recognition and arresting the revenue leakage, Legal, Treasury Management, Forex Management, Secretarial, Governance, Risk Management, Corporate Structuring and Merger and Acquisitions.
-He is also part of the Kaar's MTM which takes strategic Decisions.
+He is currently heading the Corporate Finance including fund raising, Strategic Financial Planning, Business Planning, Budgeting, Accounting including compliance of Indian GAAP, US GAAP and IFRS, Audit, MIS, Revenue recognition, arresting the revenue leakage, Legal, Treasury Management, Forex Management, Secretarial, Governance, Risk Management, Corporate Structuring, Mergers and Acquisitions.